Miguel Falcón

-Miguel Falcón García-Ramos (born 24 April 1979) is a Spanish retired footballer who played as a central midfielder.
+Miguel Falcón García-Ramos (born 24 April 1979) is a Spanish former professional footballer who played as a central midfielder.
+He is currently manager of Tercera Federación club Villarrobledo.

 He amassed Segunda División totals of 185 games and six goals over eight seasons, in representation of five clubs.

 Playing career

 Falcón was born in Toledo, Castilla–La Mancha.
-After rough starts in Madrid, only appearing for Atlético's B and C teams, he joined another club in the city, CD Leganés, but appeared very rarely during a sole season.
+After rough starts in Madrid, only appearing for Atlético's B and C teams, he joined another club in the city, CD Leganés, but appeared rarely during a sole season.
 Subsequently, staying in the Segunda División, he stabilised his career, going on to spend five campaigns with Ciudad de Murcia – they were renamed Granada 74 CF for 2007–08.

 Following Granada's 2008 relegation, Falcón signed for FC Cartagena of Segunda División B, helping them promote in his first year.
-He contributed 29 league games the following campaign, as the Murcia side overachieved for a final fifth place.
+He contributed 29 league games the following campaign as the Murcia side overachieved for a final fifth place.

 In July 2010, aged 31, Falcón returned to the third tier after moving to Real Oviedo.
 Two years later, he signed with his hometown club CD Toledo in the Tercera División.